SBriguglio/FlowerFL_Test/README.md

 - note: PyTorch will require Python < 3.10.0
 - Available [here](https://flower.dev/docs/example-pytorch-from-centralized-to-federated.html)
 ## The Bottom Line
 Flower is a fairly easy-to-use and extensible federated learning platform.
+It can be very easily installed using pip and has good extensibility without the need to modify sourcecode.
 In my trials, I have been able to quickly implement and train with as many as 10 clients across 3 virtuals machines and as many as 60 clients and one server on a single machine in suboptimal conditions.
 It is quite easy to implement various ML models using various different packages like sklearn, TensorFlow and